-Financial statements include many terms that are reasonably clear and straightforward, like cash, accounts receivable, and accounts payable.
+Financial statements include many terms that are reasonably clear and straightforward, like cash, debtors, and creditors.
 However, financial statements also use words like retained earnings, accumulated depreciation, accelerated depreciation, accrued expenses, reserve, allowance, accrual basis, and current assets.
-This type of jargon in accounting is like ugly on an ape: It's everywhere you look.
+This type of jargon in accounting is perhaps too common: It's everywhere you look.
+If you have any doubt about a term as you go along in the book, please take a quick look in Appendix A, which defines many accounting terms in plain English.